-The People’s Bank of China (PBoC) has taken some confusing measures with regards to the China yuan, also known as the renminbi.
-Analysts and currency traders are taking note.
+The People’s Bank of China (PBoC) took some confusing measures with regards to the China yuan, also known as the renminbi.

 Investors saw the yuan fall sharply as China narrowed the currency’s daily fixing rate the most since July 2012.
-It was previously allowed to trade in a band plus or minus 1% against a rate which is set each morning.
-This percentage has now doubled to 2% percent.
+The yuan previously traded in a band plus or minus 1% of a rate which is set each morning.
+This percentage doubled to 2% percent.

-In January of 2014, banks loaned US$218 billion to consumers: the largest amount ever and an action that would increase liquidity.
+In January of 2014, banks loaned US$218 billion to consumers: the largest amount ever and an action which substantially raised liquidity.

 The Future of China’s Yuan?
 Uncertain

 These bizarre actions have alarmed forex traders and investors because they highlight a weakness in the Chinese economic system.

 Since the beginning of the country’s growth story, the yuan has been rising against the U.S. Dollar as more money flowed into China.
 This was fine until the economic crisis of 2007/8.
 At this point, the western world stopped buying Chinese manufactured products.

 Beijing had to force growth to prevent social unrest and unemployment.
 Therefore, a huge stimulus package worth US$600 billion was introduced in 2008.
 Money went toward infrastructure projects such as roads, airports, and trains.
 This created jobs… at least for a while.